pratyush2410/Simon-game/README.md

 # Simon-game
-Simon is a fun memory based game
+Simon is a fun memory based game, that was built using JQuery